divvungiellatekno/giellalt.uit.no/infra/ServersLoggingToAzure.md

     /subscriptions/6748c55c-5151-4849-a9a3-b3ff1841caa1/resourceGroups/gtlab-arcmachines/providers/Microsoft.Insights/dataCollectionRules/gtweb02-local4-syslog

-Finally we have all information we need to create the association:
+Finally we have all information we need to create the association.
+Have created one for `gtweb-02`, and one for `gtoahpa-02`:

     az monitor data-collection rule association create \
         --association-name gtweb02syslog-vmlogs \